ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

 todo:saved on frontend dont work when want to remove it

-todo:and add day when send notification to be more clear is better
-todo add saved routes to frontend
+todo:and add day when send notification to be more clear is better :done todo add saved routes to frontend, add page on menu

 todo:subscribe and get updates about price for your summer trip when launching, to user to follow prices

-todo: add clear message to encourage people to save () ex save and get alerted for price alert ...
+todo: add clear message to encourage people to save () ex save and get alerted for price alert ...done todo:document the alert fonctionnalities and do some tests especially for backend

 todo:do we use it Code scanning: CodeQL Action v2 is now retired
 todo: why this is blank page http://localhost:8010/docs